 2) In “big money” cases where your adversary is a very prominent attorney with much greater resources.
-In the Lisa K. case, the court denied the application for recusal of court appointed forensic expert despite the fact that the court appointed neutral, along with all the other experts on the case were all listed on a website containing information regarding them and the plaintiff’s attorney holding themselves out as a “team” of experts available to the public.
+In the Lisa K. case, the court denied the application for recusal of a court-appointed forensic expert despite the fact that the court appointed neutral, all the other experts on the case, and the plaintiff’s attorney were all listed on a website containing information regarding them and holding themselves out as a “team” of experts available to the public.

 3) To avoid cost and delay.
-Forensic custody evaluations can occasionally take up to 9 months or even a year to complete.
-While in some situations delay might work to your client’s advantage, in others it might not, and in any event, your client may not want their case to drag on and on.
-In big money cases the experts typically finish their reports quicker, but it could still take 4 months or more, and the expense can go up into the six figures, depending on the expert’s hourly rate and the complexity of the case.
+The child custody evaluation process can occasionally take up to 9 months or even a year to complete.
+While in some situations, delay might work to your client’s advantage, in others it might not, and in any event, your client may not want their case to drag on and on.

-Are you entitled to a forensic child custody evaluation?
+When you are entitled to a forensic child custody evaluation- the law

 The decision as to whether or not to appoint a forensic evaluator in a custody case is in general within the court’s discretion.
-It can be an abuse of discretion to deny the request where there is evidence (and maybe even allegations) of mental illness, drug or alcohol abuse, or domestic violence.
-However the use of forensic evaluators is customary in “big money” cases, especially on the initial divorce case (as opposed to modification cases) where typically all attorneys will consent to having a forensic, although they may disagree as to which evaluator to use.
+It can be an abuse of discretion to deny the request where there is evidence of mental illness, drug addiction or alcohol abuse, prior child neglect cases, or domestic violence.
+Forensic evaluations are much more common in high-income cases, especially when dealing with children of a marriage.

-Issues to be discussed in the custody evaluation and the order of appointment
+Issues to be discussed in the custody evaluation process and the order of appointment

 When the evaluator is allowed to make recommendations, these typically include which parent should have physical custody of the child or children, a recommendation regarding joint custody (decision making), recommendations for visitation orders, including recommendations on whether visitation should be supervised, monitored, or unsupervised, and sometimes recommendations for services for parents or children.
 It is not unusual for the evaluator to recommend some kind of counseling or psychotherapy for a parent, and/ or appropriate therapy for a child.

-Consent for the judge to read the custody evaluators report prior to testimony
+Consent for the judge to read the custody evaluation report prior to testimony

-It has been held that a judge cannot read the report in advance without consent of the parties, however most attorneys do give their consent, for various reasons.
+It has been held that a judge cannot read the report in advance without the consent of the parties.
+However, most attorneys do give their consent, for various reasons.
 You may consider withholding your consent in the appropriate case, especially where you are considering objecting to the report coming into evidence (discussed below).

 Choosing forensic evaluators

-You certainly should not consent to an adversary’s recommendation unless you either know the expert well or have done some due diligence in checking out the expert’s track record.
+You should not consent to an adversary’s recommendation of a custody evaluator unless you either know the expert well or have done some due diligence in checking out the expert’s track record.
 You can check an expert out by any or all of the following:

 1) Consult with colleagues who are familiar with the expert.

-2) Do a WESTLAW search of reported cases involving the expert.
+2) Do a WESTLAW search for reported cases involving the expert.

-3) Do a GOOGLE search of the expert to see if there have been complaints about him or her.
+3) Do a GOOGLE search on the expert to see if there have been complaints about him or her.